 What happened was simple.
 A ton of different individual reactions to the same exact training load and training zone.
 All the way from big picture changes like performance , VO2max, and VE all the way down to enzymatic changes.
 There was a whole lot going on and a wide variety of responses.
 What this tells me is that stimulus matters.
 For some people the same training “zone” will give a different stimulus.

 The same was found in a more recent study of untrained individuals.
 They followed them for a prolonged period and had them do all exercise at 60% HR reserve.
 What happened?
 Well a big variation in improvements in the big variables even though they were all training at the same intensity and volume (see full study here: http://onlinelibrary.wiley.com/doi/10.1111/j.1600-0838.2010.01139.x/full)

 While you might say this was with untrained individuals so what’s the point, I’d counter that with untrained individuals you’d expect almost anything to work!
 I mean you’re going from nothing to something, so the fact that there’s a huge variation is interesting.

 And finally, if we want to go all the way down to the genetic level, here’s what happens to people again all training at the same intensity.
 Look at the variation in high responders versus low responders for a whole slew of different genes: http://jap.physiology.org/content/110/1/46/T2.expansion.html

 Why do we do this?

 The answer is simple.
-In Daniel Kahnemann’s book Thinking Fast and Slow he describes essentially how human’s think.
-In there he talks about the concept of how when we get a difficult question, we often times replace it with an easier question and answer that.
+In Daniel Kahnemann’s book Thinking Fast and Slow he discusses the concept of how when we get a difficult question, we often times replace it with an easier question and answer that.
 It’s subconscious so we don’t know we are doing that.
 But that’s essentially what we’ve done here.